Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

-Still, an important distinction in favor of population-based training is that in this setup, as shown in Fig.~\ref{fig:dist}, the senders converge to using very similar messages to denote the same image.
-In other words, the population has truly developed a \textit{single} protocol (this, incidentally, is why the classifier transfer experiment of Section \ref{sec:classifier-transfer} worked).
-Note that the observation is not trivial: the senders could in principle have developed separate protocols, with the receivers learning to process the union of these distinct protocols.
-Indeed, we informally observed something of the sort taking place in the emergence of discrete population-based communication.
+An important distinction in favor of population-based training is that in this setup, as shown in Fig.~\ref{fig:dist}, the senders converge to using very similar messages to denote the same image, approximating a single protocol.
+Note that the observation is not trivial: different senders could in principle have developed distinct protocols, with the receivers learning to process the union of these distinct protocols (we informally observed something of the sort taking place in the emergence of discrete population-based communication).
+Fig.~\ref{fig:dist} also shows that the distance between one-to-one senders, that have been trained independently of one another, is significantly larger on average than that between population-trained senders, and virtually indistinguishable from the baseline of averaging distances between messages representing different images for a single sender.

-Fig.~\ref{fig:dist} also shows that the distance between one-to-one senders, that have been trained independently of one another, is significantly larger on average than that between population-trained senders.
-It is still remarkable, though, that even the one-to-one sender message distances are on average clearly below the baseline of comparing messages produced by different population-trained senders for different images.
-This might stem from the fact that the one-to-one senders interacted with other architectures as receivers, leading them to develop representations that are somewhat aligned to those favored by these other architectures (e.g., a VGG 11 sender trained with a ViT-B/16 receiver might develop messages that are similar to those that a ViT-B/16 sender would generate).
+To further illustrate, and build upon, the observation that population training has converged to a single protocol, in Appendix \ref{sec:classifier-transfer} we report an experiment in which the common representations induced in this setting are used for zero-shot classifier transfer.